hyperspy/hyperspy/doc/user_guide/mva.rst

 1 and 4 (new in version 0.7) provide a more compact way of displaying the results.
 All the other methods display each component in its own window.
-For 2 and 3 it is wise to provide the number of factors or loadings you wish to visualise, since the default is plot all.
-For BSS the default is the number you included when running the :py:meth:`~.learn.mva.MVA.blind_source_separation` method.
+For 2 and 3 it is wise to provide the number of factors or loadings you wish to visualise, since the default is to plot all of them.
+For BSS, the default is the number you included when running the :py:meth:`~.learn.mva.MVA.blind_source_separation` method.

 .. _mva.get_results: